Sacred-Finance/sacred-cli-tools/README.md

 It shows calculated AP amount based on deposit / withdrawal block number

-`reward <note> <recipient>`
+`reward <note>`

-It claiming reward and returns your AAVE interests to the recipient address.
+It claim your reward.
-With executing this, you can get your encoded account that contains your AP.
+With executing this, you can get your encoded account that contains your AP and Aave interests amount.

 `rewardswap <account> <recipient>`

-It swaps your AP that is included in your account to ETH.
+It swaps your APs in your account to ETH with SacredToken and send it to the recipipent address.
+And it also send your Aave interests to the recipipent address